TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 The distributions are full TYPO3 CMS websites that only need to be unpacked.
 They offer a simple and quick introduction to the use of the TYPO3 CMS.
-The best known distribution is the `Introduction Package <https://extensions.typo3.org/extension/introduction/>`__.
+The best known distribution is the :t3ext:`introduction/`.
 Distributions are easiest to install via the :ref:`Extension Manager <extension-manager>` (EM) under "Get preconfigured distribution".